Frequently Asked Questions

 The Lord Jesus Christ is the ultimate authority of this church, and Scripture is the standard which governs our practices.
 Our leadership structure is patterned after the New Testament church where a plurality of mature, Scripturally qualified elders are assigned the responsibility to oversee, guide, lead and guard the church of God with a servant attitude.
 We believe the terms “elder,” “overseer” and “pastor” are synonymous.
 The governing elder body, some of whom fill church vocational roles, others non-vocational roles are assigned the responsibility to oversee the body at Heritage.

 How does someone become a member?

 While anyone is welcome to attend our services, only those who have trusted in Jesus Christ as their Lord and Savior, have been baptized by immersion after their profession of faith in Christ, and affirm our statement of beliefs may become a member of the Heritage Family.
-Simply pick up a Membership Packet at the Welcome Center, turn in the card that you plan to attend the next Membership Matters Course, and attend, or click here and fill out the online card that you plan to attend.
+Simply pick up a Membership Packet at the Welcome Center, turn in the card that you plan to attend the next Membership Matters Course scheduled February 11, or click here to register online.